Perturbation theory (quantum mechanics): Second-order and higher-order corrections

-Effects of degeneracy
+Degenerate perturbation theory

 Suppose that two or more energy eigenstates of the unperturbed Hamiltonian are degenerate.
 The first-order energy shift is not well defined, since there is no unique way to choose a basis of eigenstates for the unperturbed system.
 The various eigenstates for a given energy will perturb with different energies, or may well possess no continuous family of perturbations at all.